Frederic-vW/arte/README.md

 ### Chromium / Chrome script (Tampermonkey)
 For Chromium/Chrome, the [tampermonkey script](https://github.com/Frederic-vW/arte/blob/main/chrome/arte-dl.user.js) should work.
 It prints a list of links directly below the video title.
 The URL button activates a popup containing the (clickable) movie URL, the right arrow button (symbol: "&#x25B6;") opens the movie in a new tab, from where it can be downloaded via a right click: "Save video as..."
 (Ctrl+S), or simply be watched, even if blocked in your country.
-Tampermonkey instructions can be found at the [chrome web store](https://chrome.google.com/webstore/detail/tampermonkey).
+Tampermonkey is available in the [chrome web store](https://chrome.google.com/webstore/) and at the [Tampermonkey](https://www.tampermonkey.net/) website.

 ### References